-Besides the dissemination materials, an important way to disseminate information about the LOTUS objectives and findings is through the participation in events.
-The project partners are taking the opportunity to present LOTUS at multiple conferences and events of interest.
-Partners decided to run a joint session with LOTUS sister projects in an international conference in 2021.
+Besides the dissemination materials, an important way to disseminate information about the LOTUS objectives and findings will be through the participation in events.
+The project partners will take the opportunity to present LOTUS at multiple conferences and events of interest they plan to attend in any case.
+No specific project action for participation in external events is set up.

-Anyone participating in an event and communicating information concerning LOTUS or results obtained within LOTUS, either directly or indirectly, informed the communication team (T Rajesh from NEERI and Lisa Pourcher from GAC) of the details of the event and the targeted audience.
+Anyone participating in an event and communicating information concerning LOTUS or results obtained within LOTUS, either directly or indirectly, should inform the communication team (T Rajesh from NEERI and Caroline Guillet from inno) of the details of the event and the targeted audience.
 A template for providing information as shall be needed for reporting purposes is annexed to the present document (and circulated as a separate document to all partner for convenience).